jalcazo/fallout4_resurrected/README.md

 # fallout4_resurrected

-My mod selection for Fallout 4.

-Requires all DLC's and a Steam up-to-date fresh installation:
+My personal mod selection for Fallout 4.
+Requires all DLC's and ideally a Steam up-to-date fresh installation.
-  - Automatron.
-  - Wasteland Workshop.
-  - Far Harbor.
-  - Contraptions Workshop.
-  - Vault-Tec Workshop.
-  - Nuka World.

 # Essential (many mods need these)